-The trade agreement, summarised in paragraph 6.7.1, only applies to supplies of MAT insurance, it doesn’t extend to supplies of other types of insurance or to MAT reinsurance.
-A full copy of the agreement can be found in Notice 700/57 VAT administrative agreements entered into with trade bodies.
+The trade agreement, summarised in paragraph 6.7.1, only applies to supplies of MAT insurance, it does not extend to supplies of other types of insurance or to MAT reinsurance.
+A full copy of the agreement can be found in Administrative agreements with trade bodies (VAT Notice 700/57).

 6.7.1 Coding MAT insurance

-There are three codes that should be used in your VAT records to identify the VAT status of supplies of MAT insurance.
+There are 3 codes that should be used in your VAT records to identify the VAT status of supplies of MAT insurance.
 These are as shown in this table:

 |X||to indicate that the supply of insurance was not directly related to an export of goods from inside to outside the EU and was made to a customer belonging within the EU and therefore carries with it no entitlement to input tax recovery.|

 |Z||to indicate that the insurance was supplied to a customer belonging outside the EU or directly related to an export of goods from inside to outside the EU and therefore carries with it an entitlement to input tax recovery.|

 |M||only if the insurance does not directly relate to the export of goods from inside to outside the EU and the policy has no clear principal insured and at least one, but not all, of the insured parties belongs outside the EU.
 The M (mixed) code brings with it an entitlement to treat 50% of input tax incurred on related goods and services as recoverable and 50% as non-recoverable.|

 6.7.2 How to determine the place of supply for MAT insurance

 You should use this section to determine whether the X or the Z code is appropriate based on the location of the insured party or parties.